-Next, consider estimating (14) using OLS (the appendix derives the more general results with controls).
-Estimates of the intervention effect γ and the spillover effect δ will be biased as long as $E(r\,u) \neq 0$ and $\theta \neq 0$.
-However, it is easy to show (under standard regularity conditions) that the OLS estimates of expression (14) are such that
+Next, consider estimating (12) using OLS.
+Estimates of the intervention effect γ and the spillover effect δ will be biased as long as $E(r \eta) \neq 0$ and $\theta \neq 0$.
+However, it is easy to show (under standard regularity conditions) that the OLS estimates of expression (12) are such that